 There’s a reason an Irish bar appears in every far-flung corner of the world: drinking with company is part of the national DNA, and a pub full of friendly Dubliners is ideal for the solo traveller.
 Instead of heading to touristy Temple Bar, though, you’ll find more authentic Irish charm at newly renovated art deco bar Café en Seine on Dawson Street; the recently expanded Drop Dead Twice taproom on Francis Street; or newly-opened The Lucky Duck neighbourhood bar on Aungier Street.
 Next month, of course, the whole city will be in full party mode to celebrate Ireland’s patron saint.
 The St Patrick’s Day Festival runs from 14-18 March, with parades, concerts and city landmarks doused in green.
 If more sedate cultural activities are more your style, the Emerald Isle’s capital is full of historical treasures to delve into.
 Head to the 13th century Dublin Castle or the Kilmainham Gaol, with self-guided audio tours to enjoy a gritty history lesson, while a visit to the stunning Trinity College Library is an absolute must for bibliophiles.

-In response, the luxury resort has launched a range of wellness programmes specifically tailored to solo travellers this year, including week-long yoga and pilates-focused retreats.
+Increasingly, solo wellness-seekers are bravely venturing into the land dominated by canoodling honeymooners: the Maldives.
+‘The Maldives has historically been seen as a honeymoon destination, but it’s also an ideal place to recharge and reconnect, with its isolated beaches, crystal-clear water and no noise pollution,’ says Pietro Addis, general manager, COMO Maalifushi.
+The luxury resort has launched a range of wellness programmes specifically tailored to solo travellers this year, including week-long yoga and pilates-focused retreats.
 For those nervous about committing to flying solo: the temptation of stunning overwater villas, unblemished white sand beaches, soothing massages and guaranteed rest and relaxation might just convince you to try your first solo adventure.
 And after all, why shouldn’t singles get to experience paradise on Earth, too?